snoopy3921/snoopy3921.github.io/_luckfox_ldd/02_device_file_creation.md

 [root@luckfox root]#
 ```

-``Note:``
+{: .note }
-+ Anyone can create the device file using this method.
+Anyone can create the device file using this method.

+{: .note }
-+ You can create the device file even before loading the driver.
+You can create the device file even before loading the driver.

 #### Automatically using udev deamon